 A highly selective and sensitive LC/MS method is demonstrated for the analysis of the enzyme GDA.
 The HALO 90Å, AQ-C18, 2.7 μm column was chosen for its ability to resolve the very polar purine metabolites and potential inhibitors of interest.
-The column's robust stability in 100% aqueous conditions allowed for high throughput assays and the assessment of hundreds of different measurements.
-Studying enzyme kinetics with highly selective LC/MS methods avoid many of the limitations of previous methods including lack of sensitivity in complex samples.
-Selection of the enzyme reaction product through SRM in the ion trap allows for specific detection of the product without interference due to chemically similar potential inhibitors.
+The column's robust stability in 100% aqueous conditions allowed for high throughput assays and the assessment of many thousands of measurements, using a microtiter plate assay format.
+Studying enzyme kinetics with a highly selective LC/MS/MS method mitigates many of the limitations of previous methods, including lack of sensitivity in complex samples.
+Selection of the enzyme reaction product through SRM in the ion trap allows for specific detection of the product without interference due to endogenous metabolites and exogenously added potential inhibitors and potentiators.